elliotberry/a3/README.md

 # Adjective Adjective Animal

-Kinda unique and kinda random IDs using all the unique adjectives and animal names I could find online in 4 hours.
+mildly random and reasonably unique human-readable ID strings using all the unique adjectives and animal names I could find online in 4 hours.

 ## Usage